 All the above sampling methods have discussed in the following:

 2. 100% Inspection:

-Hundred percent (100%) inspection means every unit must be inspected.
-In this system, it is decided about the every unit would be granted or rejected instead the lot of garments to be granted or reject ted.
+A hundred percent (100%) inspection means every unit must be inspected.
+In this system, it is decided about every unit would be granted or rejected instead of a lot of garments to be granted or reject ted.
 It can have an idea about the quality of garments by this system.
-It is also informed that, all the defects are identified by 100% inspection.
-Also informed that, if 100% inspections is done then needs more time and cost.
+It is also informed that all the defects are identified by 100% inspection.
+Also informed that, if 100% of inspections are done then needs more time and cost.